-The Skills Fund Grant program is a competitive process where applications will be assessed on their merit and ranked accordingly.
+The Skills Fund program is a competitive process where applications will be assessed on their merit and ranked accordingly.
 This means that not all submissions will be successful.

-Applicants should also ensure that the information provided in the application form complies with all identified conditions in the Skills Tasmania Agreement, these guidelines and the Skills Fund application.
+Applicants should also ensure that the information provided in the application form complies with all identified conditions in the Department of State Growth (Skills Tasmania) Agreement for all Programs, this guide and the Skills Fund application.